Differentiable Tree Search Network

 \subsection{Stochastic Tree Expansion Policy}

-To make the loss function continuous with respect to the network's parameters, we use the expected loss with respect to a stochastic tree expansion policy.
-Let us represent a partially sampled tree after $t$ trials as $\tau_t$.
-The output Q-values of DTS, $Q_\theta(s,a | \tau)$, depends on the final tree $\tau$ sampled after $T$ trials of the online search.
-We can construct a stochastic tree expansion policy $\pi_\theta(\tau_t)$ which takes a tree $\tau_t$ as input and outputs a distribution over the candidate nodes, facilitating selection of a node for further expansion and generating the tree $\tau_{t+1}$.
-We compute the stochastic tree expansion policy by taking softmax over the total path value (as defined in equation~\ref{eq-value-of-node}) of each candidate node $n_t \in O(\tau_t)$ for the tree $\tau_t$, i.e.
+In order to compute the expected loss in \cref{equation_expected_loss}, let us represent a partial search tree after $t$ iterations as $\tau_t$.
+The output Q-values, denoted as $Q_\theta(s,a | \tau)$, depends on the final tree $\tau$ sampled after $T$ iterations.
+We can define a stochastic tree expansion policy $\pi_\theta(\tau_t)$ that takes a tree $\tau_t$ as input and outputs a distribution over the candidate nodes, facilitating stochastic selection of the node for further expansion and generating the tree $\tau_{t+1}$.
+We compute the stochastic tree expansion policy by taking softmax over the path value, as defined in \cref{equation_path_value_of_node}, of each candidate node as follows: